pingbird/boxy/README.md

 )
 ```

-It also provides `SliverCard` which gives the sliver a `Card` background and clips it according to the shape of the card:
+It also provides `SliverCard` which gives the sliver a `Card` background and can clip it according to the shape of the card:

 ```dart
 SliverCard(